DawsonJay/data-core-system/README.md

 - **Complete History:** Every decision, mistake, and success is recorded
 - **No Overwriting:** New information creates new records, never replaces old ones
 - **File Protection:** Files can NEVER be modified or deleted once created
-- **Mandatory Backup Before Commit:** All Git commits MUST be preceded by comprehensive backups

 - **Time Verification:** Always verify correct GMT time before recording timestamps
 - **GMT Timezone Only:** Use only GMT/UTC timezone to avoid regional/VPN issues